 The Big Bubble

-a book on how technology is making it harder to understand the world
+a new book on how technology is making it harder to understand the world

 Who, or what, shapes our world view?
 Can facts really be ”alternative”?
 Is Google personalizing search results to each user and how does customization of news affect us?
 What do you really know about the algorithms that influence everyday life in a world that is increasingly digital?